-My research focuses on the intersection between issues concerning race, ethnicity, minorities and displacement, and their representation in visual culture, especially in moving images.
-I am particularly interested in the tension between history and memory, practices of constructing, monumentalising and/or erasing past narratives, and the ways in which such tension is translated into visual realm.
-My manuscript titled Aesthetics of Displacement: Turkey and Its Minorities on Screen (Bloomsbury, 2016) is a result of some of the questions I have been interested in relation absence and denial and history/memory in film.
+Ozlem Koksal is a Senior Lecturer and Course Leader on the MA Film, Television and Moving Image.
+Ozlem’s research focuses on the intersection between issues concerning race, ethnicity, minorities and displacement, and their representation in visual culture, especially in moving images.
+She is particularly interested in the tension between history and memory, practices of constructing, monumentalising and/or erasing past narratives, and the ways in which such tension is translated into the visual realm.

 Film and Media

 Film and media research is a long standing area of excellence at CREAM, and leads the field for interdisciplinary approaches to moving image practices and their discourses.
 CREAM research ranges from experimental documentary to moving image installations of international renown.